Beyond Fun Studio

 Beyond Fun Studio plans on staying a small and resourceful team that works on its on intellectual properties.

 In the next few years, we hope to gain a solid fan base that is receptive to each of our new games, regardless on the genre.
 We want to have the creative liberty of trying new genre for each of our games but with the same philosophy and visual signature.

 Our games are defined not by their genre but by their accessibility (simple controls and clear objectives), being short games with a lot of replayability and a colorful and charming art direction.

 Right now, we are working on Aeolis Tournament, a party game with many minigames and a tournament mode.
 Based on a unique mechanic, the prototype won the first prize in the professional category at the Pixel Challenge 2018 in Quebec City.

-Lead programmer at Sarbakan and teacher at Bart College in Quebec City.
-6 years of experience.
+Technical director with 8 years of experience.
 Winner of the Pixel Challenge 2018.
-Has a degree in Video game conception graduating as the best student as well as a degree from Bart College in Programming and integrating for video games.
+Has a degree in Video game design as well as a degree in Programming.

 VFX technical artist at Sarbakan.
 4 years of experience.
 Versatile artist who can do every step in the pipeline of a 2D game, from the concept art to the integration.
 Has a college degree (DEC) in Arts and Media and a university degree (BAC) in Animation from Laval University winning a prize for the best 2D short film.